scjorge/tree-parsing/README.md

 - Make tree when you have all nodes on the list
 - Convert the Tree to lists of nodes
-- Customize how to generate 'flow key'
+- Customize how to generate 'flow key', 'children key'
 - Do something for each node